-James has spent fifteen years in the field across five continents working as a professional guide, wildlife photographer and bespoke travel planner.
-His strongest passion is around big cats and the art of tracking.
-This has led him to guide trips beyond Africa and into the Pantanal for jaguars, to Patagonia for pumas and to the Himalayas for snow leopards, where he filmed the first complete sequence of a snow leopard hunting its prey.
+James is particularly passionate about big cats and the art of tracking, leading trips to the Pantanal for jaguars, Patagonia for pumas, and the Himalayas for snow leopards – where he filmed the first complete sequence of a snow leopard hunting its prey.

 His photographs have won international awards and have featured in numerous publications including National Geographic.
-He is the photographer for National Geographic’s Okavango Wilderness Project, for which he recently undertook a 2400km canoe expedition of the Okavango Delta in a bid to secure protection for its headwaters.
+He is a storyteller and photographer for the Okavango Wilderness project team, who won the National Geographic Explorers of the Year for their 2,400km canoe expedition to protect the Okavango’s headwaters.